emrahcom/emrah-jessie/README.md

 ### ej-livestream
 Install a ready-to-run livestream system.
 Main components are:
 * Nginx server with nginx-rtmp-module as a stream origin.
-It gets the RTMP stream and convert it to HLS
+It gets the RTMP stream and convert it to HLS.
 * Nginx server with standart modules as a stream edge.
 It publish the HLS stream.
+* Web based video player

 Requirements
 ============